 So I confess to owning lots of tools.
 Maybe I need a 12 step program.

 I don’t leave my tools laying around in a rusty jumble or, heaven forbid, hanging on pegs in a dusty garage.
 I store them effectively so they will last and be ready to rock-n-roll when I need them.
 This, however, takes thought and preparation.

-The purpose of my writing this is to share with you one effective solution to tool storage and usage.
-If even one of our Gentle Readers finds it helpful or even just amusing, then I will count my time writing this well spent.
+The purpose of my writing this series of articles is to share with Gentle Reader one effective solution to tool storage and usage.
+If even one Gentle Reader finds it helpful or even just amusing, then I will count my time writing this well spent.

-This series of posts will be a description of my toolchest, it’s design, and the goals, objectives and rational that drove the design and construction.
-I have also included some discussion about chests in general and toolchests in particular.
+This series of posts we will discuss storage chests in general and toolchests in particular.
+I will also share a description of my toolchest, it’s design, and the goals, objectives and rational that drove the design and construction.
+I will even reveal some its failings and the remedies I employed.
+Chuckling will ensue.

 At this point, I can imagine many Gentle Readers rolling their eyes and saying to themselves: “Oh no, not another nitwit bragging about his toy box.”
 As the Arkansas horndog so often said with a slight crack in his compassionate voice: “I feel your pain.”

 Much like proud parents posting pictures of their child’s alien-looking carrot puree-smeared visage on facebook to horrify the entire world, thousands of people have boasted about their toolchests online.

 This is natural; Everyone is proud when a project is complete.
 We want to share our satisfaction with others at least partly because the accomplishment of the child reflects on the parent.
 But too often toolchest blogs are boring tales of unoriginal, unimproved, uninspiring designs and mediocre execution, so I don’t blame you if you suspect this just might be another such waste of time.